harleydutton/tabula-rasa/tabula-rasa.md

 In Tabula, crafting is just a skill check.
 Describe what you want and how you plan on using your crafting skill to get it, ask the DM what the difficulty is, and make the roll.
 If you succeed you get the desired item, likely with some narritive flair.
 If you fail you get nothing and any materials and time that went into the crafting are likely consumed.

 ## Money
 In Tabula, money is represented even more abstractly than usual as flavor.
 Before we get into that lets talk about how money spends in roleplaying games.
-A simple breakdown of prices would be to say that things can be non-numerically priced as trivial, minor, major, priceless.
+A simple breakdown of prices would be to say that things can be non-numerically priced as trivial, minor, major, unreachable.
 The legality and availability of items will vary with the story.
 It is intended that minor and major purchases be acquired through roleplaying.

 ### Trivial Purchases
 Trivial purchases are things like food, clothes, entertainment, ammunition, and gasoline that should typically be available to the players with little fuss.
 Trivial purchases are small enough that players don't have to keep track of the money used for trivial purchases at all.
 It is assumed that characters have either income or savings from which they spend to pay for their trivial purchases with no meaningful net gain or loss. (w00t communisim; w00t privledge).